madbolyNoon/server-studynotes/README.md

-Here’s a complete README draft with additional details to provide more context around asyncio, ASGI vs. WSGI, and components of asyncio.

 Madboly’s Study Notes

 This repository is a personal exploration of asynchronous and synchronous programming paradigms in Python, focusing on the foundational concepts that lead up to understanding Uvicorn, an ASGI server, and Starlette, an ASGI framework.